lamhq/tech-notes/rasa/5-production/2-tuning-nlu-model.md

 #### Pre-trained Embeddings

-The advantage of using pre-trained word embeddings in your pipeline is that if you have a training example like: “I want to buy apples”, and Rasa is asked to predict the intent for “get pears”, your model already knows that the words “apples” and “pears” are very similar.
+The advantage of using pre-trained word embeddings in your pipeline is that if you have a training example like: "I want to buy apples", and Rasa is asked to predict the intent for "get pears", your model already knows that the words "apples" and "pears" are very similar.
 This is especially useful if you don't have enough training data.

 We support a few components that provide pre-trained word embeddings: